risk-first/website/practices/Estimates.md

  - A crucial use-case of the problem turns out to change the shape of the solution entirely, leading to lots of rework.
  - An assumption about how network security is configured turns out to be wrong, leading to a lengthy engagement with the infrastructure team.

 The easiest way to be the "10X developer" is to have _done the job before_.
-If you're coding in a familiar language, with familiar libraries and tools, delivering a cookie-cutter solution to a problem in the same manner you've done several times before, then you will be a "10X Developer" compared to _you doing it the first time_:
+If you're coding in a familiar language, with familiar libraries and tools, delivering a cookie-cutter solution to a problem in the same manner you've done several times before, then you will be a "10X Developer" compared to _you doing it the first time_ because:

  - There's no [Learning Curve Risk](Communication-Risk#learning-curve-risk), because you already learnt everything.
  - There's no [Dead End Risk](Complexity-Risk#dead-end-risk) because you already know all the right choices to make.